rasoulifarhad/zookeeper/docs/Leader-election-with-ZooKeeper.md

 - Master assigns works
 - Workers execute tasks assigned by master

-Master crashes�t
+Master crashes

 - Single point of  failure

-- No work is assigned�l
+- No work is assigned

 - Need to select a new master

 Worker crashes

 - Not as bad… Overall system still works
-- Some tasks will never be executed�
+- Some tasks will never be executed
 - Need to detect crashed workers

 Worker does not receive assignment